zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-rest-api-service-without-code-changes.md

-# REST APIs without code changes required
+# Onboard a REST API without code changes required

 As a user of Zowe&trade; API Mediation Layer, onboard a REST API service with the Zowe&trade; API Mediation Layer without changing the code of the API service.